morion4000/reindex/README.md

 - re.fund

 ## Rebalancing
+Sell coins to keep the genesis ratios.
 Rebalancing can be triggered by calling a public function on the contract.
 Not sooner than 1 week to avoid gas costs.

-Rebalancing means selling coins to keep the 70/30 ratio.
+How to offset the cost of gas to the fund?
+How to use DEX APIs without fear of being deprecated?

 1. Withdraw from COMP
 2. Swap on DEX (via an aggregator as 0x)